faveosuite/Faveo-Invoicing-Wordpress-Plugin/README.md

 This wordpress plugin is desgined to work with Agora Invoicing software and shows information about the product and pricing on wordpress website.

-Agora invoicing plugin is designed and developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and was launched on November 2024.
+Agora Invoicing plugin is designed and developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and was launched on November 2024.

 Requirements
 --------------------------